FINANCIAL AID RATE68%

 Visual and Performing Arts

-The list of nearby schools has been selected by researching which schools offer similar programs to Seminole State College of Florida.
+The list of schools below have been selected by researching which schools offer similar programs to Seminole State College of Florida.